Netwrck/netwrck-android/README.md

 https://netwrck.com

+# How to create your own android webview

 Based on https://github.com/slymax/webview.git

 This is a template project for Android Studio that allows you to create an android webview application in minutes.
 You can use it to create a simple app for your website or as a starting point for your HTML5 based android app.